-

 Are class actions or collective redress proceedings being brought for ‘ESG’ matters?
 If so, how are those claims being framed?

-While it does not appear that any claims specifically involving ESG matters have been filed to date in Canada, it seems likely that such claim will be pursued in the near future.
-For example, in British Columbia a campaign known as “Sue Big Oil” is ongoing and involves a number of municipalities, local governments and environmental groups seeking to gain support for a proposed class action proceeding against various large oil & gas and fossil fuel companies to recover the public costs of combatting climate change.
-As of May 2024, at least five local governments in the province had voted to support the proposed class action.
+Another potential ESG class action in Canada is the subject of an ongoing campaign known as “Sue Big Oil”, which involves a number of municipalities, local governments and environmental groups seeking to gain support for a proposed class action proceeding against various large oil and gas and fossil fuel companies to recover the public costs of combatting climate change.
+As of May 2025, at 11 municipalities and local governments in BC had voted to support the proposed class action.

 -